-It can be helpful to know how to treat nappy rash so it clears and to prevent it from getting worse.
+It can be helpful to know how to prevent nappy rash in the first place and if necessary, treat it so it doesn t get any worse.

 What is nappy rash?